 They allow veterans and active-duty personnel to buy or refinance a home.

 In addition to offering 15-year and 30-year mortgages at fixed-rates, Flagstar also offers both 3-year and 5-year VA adjustable rate mortgages.

-VA loans come with exceptionally low interest, zero dollars in downpayment, and no required PMI.
+VA loans generally come with exceptionally low interest rates, no required downpayment, and no required PMI.

 Flagstar offers 15-year and 30-year fixed-rate mortgages.
 With a fixed-rate mortgage, your rate doesn’t change from the opening of the loan until it’s fully paid off.